Visit Historic Savannah is your personal travel guide to this charming and fascinating city.

 Most people who come to Savannah come to visit historic Savannah and indeed, the city is loaded with fascinating history, historical homes and buildings and interesting characters – historic and present – as any who have read the book Midnight in the Garden of Good and Evil might recall.
 For those who didn’t read it or those who didn’t read the epilogue, virtually all of the people and places mentioned in the book are, or were, real life people and the events depicted there did occur.

 When you visit historic Savannah, you will find tourist-related businesses as you do in any anyplace that attracts a lot of visitors – T-Shirt shops, rowdy bars, carriage rides, walking tours “hop-on – hop off” tours, beaches, boats and so on.
-But you will also find what we loved best – the friendliest locals and a city, due to it original planning, that is a comfortable place to hang out, to absorb the past, revel in beautiful architecture, squares and parks, and yet is not tacky.
+But you will also find what we loved best – the friendliest locals and a city, due to it original planning, that is a comfortable place to hang out, to absorb the past, revel in beautiful architecture, squares and parks.

 There are lots of firsts associated with Savannah: